 Big Data is a big topic nowadays, not only for the major companies (because they knew for a while that it would be an essential matter) but also for the smaller ones.
-Gathering and sharing large amounts of data is inevitable these days.
-But the issue of data security is still in its infancy.
+Gathering, processing and sharing large amounts of data is inevitable these days.
+But the issue of data breaches and the security is still in its infancy.
+The GDPR was just the beginning of changes in this topic.
 What can be done to make sure that our data is going to be safe?

 DATA BREACHES AND OTHER RISKS